 Step 1.3: Assess whether the continuation of use of current baseline equipment(s) or an investment is the most likely scenario for the crediting period for which renewal is requested.

 Not applicable.
-The baseline scenario of the project activity is the continuation of use of the baseline equipment(s) without any investment and the project proponent will not undertake any investment later.
+The baseline scenario of the project activity is the continuation of use of the baseline equipment(s) without any investment and the project proponent will not undertake any investment in baseline equipment later.
 The baseline equipment lifetime is larger than the crediting period, i.e., no investment will be carried out due to the end of equipment lifetime.
 The investments that will be carried out by Santander Ceramic corresponds to the expansion of renewable biomass consumption during the project activity.

 Step 1.4: Assessment of the validity of the data and parameters